rolling-scopes-school/websockets-ui/README.md

-# RSSchool NodeJS websocket task template
+# RSSchool NodeJS websocket
-> Static http server and base task packages.
+> Implementation of the remote control server part using the RobotJS library and a web socket.

 ## Installation
 1. `git clone https://github.com/anna-left/remote-control`